 And it can be easy to fall into the rabbit hole wanting to get every pretty shoe that come across our path when visiting a dance shoe shop.

-After all, what’s the point of pretty shoes if you can’t use them to dance a full tanda without suffering?
+After all, what’s the point of pretty shoes if you can’t use them without suffering?

 What comfort means is relative.
 So what to consider when evaluating your options?